-Survival Guide To Starting Secondary
+Survival Guide to Starting Secondary

 1. You’re not alone

-2. Help is available
+2. Help is out there

-3. Being split up from primary school friends
+3. Being split up from friends

 4. Making new friends

 Some people find it easier than others to make new friends, especially if you’re shy.
 It might help you to remember that you’re all in the same situation and everybody wants to make new friends.
 Introduce yourself to a different classmate each day.
 Think of some questions you could ask to find out more about them.
 This will help you to find things in common.
 Try not to focus on making friends with one person as this could make things hard for you if they are off school sick.
 Making several friends will give you more support and will broaden your interests too.
 Just be yourself and remember you’re all in the same situation and trying to make new friends.